 - edX is one of the largest online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.

 How does Bloc compare to Pathrise?

 Bloc is a bootcamp, with courses for people who are interested in learning the skills needed to become a developer or designer from scratch.
 At Pathrise, job-seekers in our program should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.

 All of our workshops and sessions at Pathrise are live, as well as recorded, so that fellows in our program can review them afterwards and continue learning.
 Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them and our curriculum is personalized to work on the specific skills that people struggle with the most.

 Specifically, Pathrise focuses on technical and behavioral interviewing as well as resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting lessons, and negotiation templates and guidance.
 Fellows in Pathrise find a job, on average, within 3-5 months of joining the program.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement means that fellows don’t need to pay anything until they start working at a job they love and we never require upfront payments or deposits.